Middle School Co-Op

 The DAR Essay Contest was established to encourage young people to think creatively about our nation’s great history and learn about history in a new light.

-For the first half of the semester, we will do a deep dive into the history of the topic (topic announced by DAR in the summer).
-Then we will spend the rest of the semester working on the essays, which will be submitted to our local DAR chapter for judging.
+For the first half of the semester, we will do a deep dive into the history of the topic (topic announced by DAR in the last week of July).
+Then we will spend the rest of the semester working on the writing assignment, which will be submitted to our local DAR chapter for judging.
 This course will help students study for and write an excellent contest submission!

 Essays are judged for historical accuracy, adherence to the topic, organization of materials, interest, originality, spelling, grammar, punctuation, and neatness.

 Each student participant receives a certificate of participation from the chapter and the chapter winners receive bronze medals and certificates.
-State winners receive certificates and silver medals.
+State winners receive certificates and silver medals and a monetary award.
 National winners receive special certificates, medals, and a monetary award.

 Required Materials: